sword-2/byBooks/README.md

 ## Comments

-A placeholder for selected content that can be filed/saved by bible book categories.
+A placeholder for selected content by bible book categories.
+Content needs spell checking or if present, may be in progress with software to read it.